-Among the organizations concerned with special interests may be mentioned the various music clubs, such as the Choir, the Glee Club, the Band, and the Orchestra; the Art Club; the College Players; the Home Economics Club; Le Cercle Francais; the Camera Club; the International Relations Club; the Economics Club; the Beta Beta, national biological fraternity; the Alpha Delta Lambda, a student club in physical sciences; the Tau Kappa Alpha, national debating fraternity; the R.O.T.C.
+Among the organizations concerned with special interests may be mentioned the various music clubs, such as the Choir, the Glee Club, the Band, and the Orchestra; the Art Club; the College Players; the Home Economics Club; Le Cercle Francais; the Camera Club; the International Relations Club; the Economics Club; the Argonauts, local honor society; the Beta Beta Beta, national biological fraternity; the Alpha Delta Lambda, a student club in physical sciences; the Tau Kappa Alpha, national debating fraternity; the R.O.T.C.
 Officers Club; and the J.G.C.